beatthat/unity-npm-utils/README.md

 ## How to test the software

-If you're making changes to unity-npm-utils, use the extensive sweet of BDD tests ```npm run test```.
+If you're making changes to unity-npm-utils, use the extensive suite of BDD tests ```npm run test```.
 These tests take some time to run because many of them are doing npm installs and other downloads to mimic real-world scenarios.

 ## Known issues